parryc/thevoid/templates/leflan/language_bavarian-german.md

 # Prepositions

 The noun that follows a preposition will be one of the cases listed below.
+Most prepositions can take either ACC or DAT.
+The difference lies mostly in stative versus active senses.
+In DAT, it desscribes where you are and what you're doing ("I'm _at_ the restaurant") versus in ACC, it describes where you're going ("I'm going _to_ the restaurant").

+Each preposition is combined with an implied article for the noun that follows the preposition.
+Generally speaking, in DAT, the combined form is the preposition plus _-m_ for M and N and _-a_ for F (occasionally the standalone article _da_).
+In ACC, it would be _-n_, _-d_, _-s_, respectively for the genders.
+When deviations are known, they are listed below.

 Prepositions can have a lot of meanings and equivalencies, which will be updated as they are encountered.

+## With ACC

+- an: towards close to a location
+- hinta: to behind someplace
+- in (M. _indn_): to (a place, regularly)
+- üba/üwa/iwa: about, over (motion), for a period of time
+- unta: under (motion)
+- voa/vua: in front of (motion)
+- zwischn: between (motion)

 ## With DAT

+- an: near a location, close to
+- aus: out of, leaving from a place
-- bei: at (e.g. a party)
+- bei: at (e.g. a party), chez
+- hinta: behind
+- in: in a place
+- noch: after, to a destination
+- üba/üwa/iwa: over (static)
+- unta: under (static)
 - vo: of, from
-- vor: before
+- voa/vua: in front of (static), before (static)

-- noch: after, to a destination
-- vo: from
-- zu/z': to, for a holiday (`z'Weinochtn:for Christmas`)
+- zu/z': to (a person or thing, often once), for a holiday (`z'Weinochtn:for Christmas`)
+- zwischn: between (static)

+"zua" and "in" can be tricky in English since they are both "to".
+One way of distinguishing, especially if the location is ambiguously a person or a place, such as "therapy", is that "zua" is used when one goes to the location once, whereas "in" is used when one goes regularly.
+Compare <ex>_I geh zua Therapie_ / I'm going to therapy (once, e.g. to try it out)</ex> vs. <ex>_I geh in Therapie_ / I go to therapy (every Tuesday)</ex>.

+--EX--
+I foa ind Stodt.
+I'm driving to the city.
+I foa in da Stodt.
+I'm driving in the city.
+--ENDED--

 # Pronunciation